grmarxer/Onboarding/Case_Study_5-BIG-IP_DNS.md

 ** Add this to your existing Case Study 2 environment
 ** Be able to walk me through the process of DNS recursion from a client’s (PC) perspective.

-1. Setup a DNS server on a new VM instance (windows server or linux)
+1. Setup a DNS server on a new VM instance (windows or linux)

 2. Create a GTM/DNS instance
     - GTM has a public interface where it gets DNS requests and a private interface which leads to the backend DNS server